Improved Predictions for Higgs Q_T at the Tevatron and the LHC: Numerical study of

-The enhancement of the distribution due to the improved calculation is exhibited in the plots in the upper panel of Fig.~\ref{fig:dph_tev}, where the blue line is the ratio of the solid curve to the dash curve.
-From these figures we see that the new calculation with matching at ${\cal O}(\alpha_{s}^{4})$ enhances $\Delta\phi_{\ell\ell}$ by about from $14\%$ to $18\%$ over the old calculation.
+In the second row of Fig.~\ref{fig:dph_tev}, we show the $d \sigma/d \Delta \phi_{ll}$ cross sections when matching at high $Q_T$ to the ${\cal O}(\alpha_{s}^{4})$ (solid curve) and ${\cal O}(\alpha_{s}^{3})$ (dashed curve), fixed-order calculations, respectively.
+The upper panel shows the ratio of these two predictions.
+The enhancement of the distribution due to the improved calculation is evident.
+We see that the improved ResBos calculation with matching at ${\cal O}(\alpha_{s}^{4})$ enhances $\Delta\phi_{\ell\ell}$ by about from $14\%$ to $18\%$ over the old calculation.
 Interestingly, the largest enhancement occurs at $\Delta\phi_{\ell\ell}\approx0$, while the enhancement has a minimum around $\Delta\phi_{\ell\ell}\approx2$ radians.
 Similarly, in the $\Delta\phi_{\ell\ell}$ distribution at the LHC, which is shown in Fig.~\ref{fig:dph_lhc}, the enhancement due to the improved matching varies between $16\% \sim 23\%$, which is slightly larger than for the Tevatron.
-The change in the shape of the $\Delta\phi_{\ell\ell}$ distribution between the ${\cal O}(\alpha_{s}^{3})$ and the ${\cal O}(\alpha_{s}^{4})$ calculations can be considered purely kinematical, since the Higgs boson is spinless, and the comparable distribution in the Higgs boson rest frame would not be affected by changes in the production cross section.
+The change in the shape of the $\Delta\phi_{\ell\ell}$ distribution between the ${\cal O}(\alpha_{s}^{3})$ and the ${\cal O}(\alpha_{s}^{4})$ calculations can be considered purely kinematical, since the Higgs boson is a scalar and the corresponding distribution in the Higgs boson rest frame would not be affected by changes in the Higgs boson production cross section.
 In the lab frame, however, the distribution is affected by the fact that the cross section is larger at high Higgs boson $Q_T$ in the ${\cal O}(\alpha_{s}^{4})$ calculation, so that more of the charged lepton pairs are produced with a bigger momentum boost.